Ethanweiner20/tic_tac_toe/tic_tac_toe.md

 - Is it appropriate to define players as 'X' and 'O'?
 I felt like that was appropriate, because that was really the only information needed to distinguish between players.
 - I chose to use a nested array with positions to represent a board, as opposed to a hash with square numbers, because it felt immediately more intuitive.
 It helped to condense the board display process, but added an extra layer of conversion between user input (square numbers) and array positions (e.g. [1, 2]).
 This added some confusion because it meant I was dealing w/ 2 different ways to represent the same thing.
 Should I have chosen the hash to avoid this confusion altogether?
+  - A hash may have been a better choice.
+The thing about hashes is that they are more explicit than arrays (and especially nested arrays).
+They more clearly lay out the intention of a data structure, and you don't have to understand how the data structure really works to use it.
 - Is is overboard or bad practice to create a separate data type to define the result of the game?
+  -
 - In my `winner` method (and `computer_move!` method), is it good practice to rely on the return value of || (or other Boolean operators)?
   - Should my solution have been:
   ```ruby